metallicOxide/CRM-Migration/README.md

 1. save_pdf.py -> python script used to save the pdf version of client notes for backup
 1. ProcessClient.sh -> shell pipeline used to extract the JSON string containing the client notes
 1. save_document.py -> python script used to save all attachment (pdf, docx, jpeg etc) associated with client.
 1. ZIPfiles.py -> python script used to concatinate client-ID in front of file name and add them to folder.
-If folder exceeds 400 mb, it will create new folder and add additional files there.
+If folder exceeds 400 mb, it will create new folder and add additional files in the new folder.